bet4a/d3wiki/Arrays.md

 <a name="d3_nest" href="Arrays#wiki-d3_nest">#</a> d3.<b>nest</b>()

 Creates a new nest operator.
 The set of keys is initially empty.
 If the [map](Arrays#wiki-nest_map) or [entries](Arrays#wiki-nest_entries) operator is invoked before any key functions are registered, the nest operator simply returns the input array.
+Examples of nest: [http://bl.ocks.org/phoebebright/raw/3176159/](http://bl.ocks.org/phoebebright/raw/3176159/)

 <a name="nest_key" href="Arrays#wiki-nest_key">#</a> nest.<b>key</b>(<i>function</i>)